MicrosoftDocs/dynamics365smb-docs/business-central/design-details-central-concepts-of-the-planning-system.md

 After the planning run, no action messages remain in the Action Message Entry table, because they have been replaced by the suggested actions in the planning worksheet

-For more information, see Order Tracking Links during Planning in [Balancing Supply with Demand](design-details-balancing-demand-and-supply.md#balancing-supply-with-demand).
+For more information, see [Order Tracking Links during Planning](design-details-balancing-demand-and-supply.md#seriallot-numbers-are-loaded-by-specification-level).

 ## Sequence and Priority in Planning
 When establishing a plan, the sequence of the calculations is important to get the job done within a reasonable timeframe.
 In addition, the prioritization of requirements and resources play an important role in obtaining the best results.